-The proposed process plant will process the mineralized material at a rate of 1,000 t/d with an average LOM head grade of 8.56 g/t Au.
+The proposed process plant will process the mineralized material at a rate of 1,000 t/d with an average LOM head grade of $8.56\,$ g/t Au.
 The average gold recovery is estimated to be approximately 87.5%.
-The comminution circuits, including two-stage grinding circuit, will grind the mill feed to a grind size of 80% passing (P80) 60 to 65 μm.
+The comminution circuits, including two-stage grinding circuit, will grind the mill feed to a grind size of 80% passing (P{80}) 60 to 65 μm.
 A gravity separation circuit will be integrated with the primary grinding circuit to recover the coarse-free gold grains.
 The hydrocyclone overflow from the primary grinding circuit will be concentrated by flotation to separate sulphide minerals from non-sulphide minerals.
-The resulting flotation concentrate will be reground to 80% passing approximately 20 μm, followed by aeration pre-treatment prior to cyanide leaching.
+The resulting flotation concentrate will be reground to 80% passing approximately $20\,$ μm, followed by aeration pre-treatment prior to cyanide leaching.
 The flotation tailings will be cyanide leached as well.
 CIP treatment is proposed for extracting the gold and associated silver from the mill feed.
 The loaded carbon will be stripped, and the pregnant solution will be treated by a heated and pressured electrowinning unit to recover the gold from the solution.
 The carbon stripping and gold electrowinning will be operated in a closed circuit.
 Gold doré will be produced from an electric furnace located on site.
 The leach residue will be treated by cyanide destruction using the SO2/air procedure prior to being pumped to the TSF.
-The crushing circuit will operate during the day shift, while the milling and leaching circuits will operate 16 h/d.
+The crushing circuit will operate during the day shift, while the milling and leaching circuits will operate 24 h/d and 330 d/a or 365 d/a with an availability of 90.4%.
+Carbon stripping and gold electrowinning circuits will operate 16 h/d.